kaivandezand/WS-20-DO-KV/slides.md

 <!-- .slide: data-background="./structure2.jpg" -->

 ### What is a <span style="color:rgb(2,104,190)">teal organization </span>?
->All of us have deep yearning for wholeness, reuniting with all of who we are, with all aorund and all forms of life and nature
+>All of us have deep yearning for wholeness, reuniting with all of who we are, with all around and all forms of life and nature

 <!-- .slide: data-transition="linear" -->